-The image shows a selection of anodised aluminium components, that are used as cable tidies on very expensive music system cable looms.
+The image shows a selection of anodised aluminium components, that are used as cable tidies on very expensive music system cable looms by our customer Dynamique Audio.
 Laser marking anodised aluminium onto curved surfaces is common practice.
 This electrolytic passivation is widely used across industry on aluminium for a variety of reasons.
 The process can also provide a huge range of colour variations through the use of colour dying.
 The process changes the microscopic texture of the aluminium, by modifying the crystal structure near the surface.
 Laser marking anodised aluminium on curved surfaces such as these, can achieve extremely good results.

 Laser marking anodised aluminium onto curved surfaces

 Due to the laser beam being focused, movement away from the focal point causes two issues.
 The first is, energy density changes and the second is spot size change.
 Both of these are directly linked to each other.
 In order to ensure that neither of these effect the mark quality, two things have to be part of the set up.
 The image must remain within a 20 -25 degree segment, on the diameter and the focal position must be set half way between the higher and lower point of the image.
 Sounds complex, but it is rather straight forward.
 Staying within the segment mentioned, ensures there is no character deformation due to the curved surface.

 Each of the components is made up of two parts, which when clamped together, they hold the various cable configurations in place.
 Each of the units in the designed range, has a different name for identification, and the branding is also used to create brand awareness for the customer.
 In this case, an Nd:YAG laser is used to remove the anodising and expose the base materials, in this case aluminium.
 The high quality aluminium, provides a high contrast marking surface to work with, resulting in a quality mark.